Before You Spend More On Marketing

 Whether you are a B2B or B2C business, your customers engage with you, usually, based on 2 things: 1) if they already have an established relationship with you; 2) If they don’t, then someone else has recommended your business.

-Testimonials are the recommendations that your existing customers, who are likely your from your target market, providing to other like-minded people or businesses the assurance that your or your business is credible, trustworthy, and great to work with.
+Testimonials are the recommendations your existing customers, who are likely from your target market, give your prospects.
+They provide the assurance that you and your business are credible, trustworthy, and great to work with.

 They provide the human connection between your brand, product or service, and existing and potential customers.

-That is why many businesses are constantly encouraging their customers to rate them on Google Review or on their own website.
+That is why many businesses are constantly encouraging their customers to rate them on Google Reviews or on their own website.

-Video testimonials just supercharges testimonials by providing a face to the story.
+Video testimonials just supercharge testimonials by providing a face to the story.

-A B2B client of mine who only uses their website for marketing said, “…You need to have it.
+TierONE Capital, who work with high-net-worth clients, put it plainly, “…You need to have it.
 It adds legitimacy to your business.
 So even though we don’t market to the general public, the people that we do deal with are high-net-worth people.
 They are going to Google you.”

 Testimonials provides a level of comfort in the purchase cycle.